 OPIN was engaged to add leading-edge functionality to the Canadian Museum of Human Rights’ website.
 The new feature is aligned with the ongoing movement to personalize websites by allowing users to customize their own experience, utilizing a user-centric approach to website development and user experience.

 The ability to understand, defend and build for the end user – a website user with visual disabilities – has broadened the website’s reach and addressed the museum’s mandate of delivering its information to all users.

-Knowing that this work benefits not just this one museum, but citizens throughout the world, has made this assignment a rewarding project.
+Knowing that this work benefits not just this one museum, but citizens throughout the world have made this assignment a rewarding project.